Skip to Content

 Whistler to Vernon

-If you’re organised, consider the 10km Joffre Lakes hike.
-It required a day pass in 2021, only reservable online the day before.
+If you’re organised (and an early riser), consider the very famous but beautiful 10km Joffre Lakes hike.
+It requires a day pass, only reservable online the day before.

 The transition to British Columbia’s hot, dry interior region can be quite a shock after the coastal rainforest and mountain vistas around Whistler and Pemberton.